InstituteforDiseaseModeling/idmtools/docs/index.md

 - **Flexible Workflows**: From input creation to calibration, commissioning, and analysis
 - **Asset Management**: Share configurations and files across simulations
 - **Parameter Sweeps**: Easily run parameter sweeps and sensitivity analyses
+- **Data Analysis**: Aggregate and analyze simulation outputs using built-in analyzers and the AnalyzeManager

 ## Quick Links